Determinant Monte Carlo algorithms for dynamical quantities in fermionic systems: Abstract

 \section{Abstract}

-We introduce a Monte Carlo determinantal algorithm that allows to efficiently sample dynamical quantities, such as the self-energy, of fermionic quantum systems in their thermodynamic limit.
-The method expresses the sum of a factorial number of one-particle-irreducible diagrams as a recursive sum of determinants with exponential complexity.
-By comparing results of this algorithm for the lattice Hubbard model with those obtained from diagrammatic Monte Carlo and the recently introduced connected determinant approach, we show that we can reach higher perturbation orders and greater accuracy for the same computational effort.
+We introduce and compare three different Monte Carlo determinantal algorithms that allow one to compute dynamical quantities, such as the self-energy, of fermionic systems in their thermodynamic limit.
+We show that the most efficient approach expresses the sum of a factorial number of one-particle-irreducible diagrams as a recursive sum of determinants with exponential complexity.
+By comparing results for the two-dimensional Hubbard model with those obtained from state-of-the-art diagrammatic Monte Carlo, we show that we can reach higher perturbation orders and greater accuracy for the same computational effort.